“He was never in the game.”

 Keane’s exit had been a long time coming, of course.
 His relationship with United boss Alex Ferguson had deteriorated and injuries had impacted his ability to dictate games.

-Keane and Ferguson’s relationship.
+Roy Keane and Alex Ferguson’s relationship.

 A month after leaving United, Keane signed for Celtic, where he played under former Red Devils midfielder Gordon Strachan.